N dimensional cellular automaton.

 There is no limitation in how many dimensions you choose but your memory and processor power.

-To add another kind of display option e.g. for other dimensions or hexagonal grids you can extrend the provided implementation or build your own.
 The visual part of this module is fully decoupled and thus should be easily replaceable.

-The package contains two examples:
+The package contains three examples:

 Feel free to open pull requests, send me feature requests or even join as developer.
 There ist still quite some work to do.